torrespro/training-be-module-01/enterprise-integration-widgets/README.md

 The following steps are needed to add the enterprise integration widgets to your training environments.

-- Copy the enterprise-integration-widgets module inside the `statics/bundles` folder of your portal project.
+- Copy the enterprise-integration-widgets module inside the `statics/bundles` folder of your Launchpad 0.12.x project.

 - Add the submodule reference in maven.
 Edit the file `statics/bundles/pom.xml` and add: